-KPMG testing the Group's IT control For non-performing exposures equal to or exceeding € 300 thousand individually, the environment for data security and access; impairment assessment is based on the Testing the design, implementation and .
-Group's knowledge of each individual operating effectiveness of selected key borrower and often on estimation of the controls over the approval, recording and realizable amount of the related collateral. monitoring of loans and advances, Related impairment allowances are including, but not limited to, the controls determined on an individual basis by means relating to the identification of loss events of a discounted cash flows valuation. default, appropriateness of the For the above reasons, impairment of loans classification of exposures into performing and non-performing, calculation of days past due, collateral and advances to customers was considered by us to be a significant risk in our audit, which required our increased attention. valuations and the overall ECL estimate: Accordingly, we considered the area to be Assessing whether the definition of a key audit matter. default and the financial instruments standard's staging criteria were appropriately and consistently applied; For collective impairment allowance: Obtaining the Group's forward-looking information used in the ECL assessment Assessing the information by means of comparison to publicly available information and corroborating inquiries of Management Board; the Challenging key model parameters of loan given default (LGD) and probability of default (PD), by reference to historical defaults and realized losses on those defaults, and also considering any required adjustments to reflect expected changes in circumstances.
-For impairment allowances calculated individually: For a risk-based sample of loans, critically assessing, by reference to the underlying documentation (loan files) and through discussion with the loan officers and credit risk management personnel, the existence of any triggers for classification to Stage 3 as at 31 December 2021; For the exposures with triggers for classification in Stage 3, challenging key assumptions applied in the Management Board's estimates of future cash flows used in the impairment calculation, such as collateral values by reference publicly available market data search and also
+- Testing the design, implementation and operating effectiveness of selected key controls over the approval, recording and monitoring of loans and advances, including, but not limited to, the controls relating to the identification of loss events / default, appropriateness of the classification of exposures into performing and non-performing, calculation of days past due, collateral valuations and the overall ECI estimate: - Assessing whether the definition of default and the financial instruments standard's staging criteria were appropriately and consistently applied; - For collective impairment allowance: - Obtaining the Group's forward-looking information used in the ECL assessment.
+Assessing the information by means of comparison to publicly available information and corroborating inquiries of the Management Board; - Challenging key model parameters of loan given default (LGD) and probability of default (PD), by reference to historical defaults and realized losses on those defaults, and also considering any required adjustments to reflect expected changes in circumstances. - For impairment allowances calculated individually: - For a risk-based sample of loans, critically assessing, by reference to the underlying documentation (loan files) and through discussion with the loan officers and credit risk management personnel, the existence of any triggers for classification to Stage 3 as at 31 December 2021; - For the exposures with triggers for classification in Stage 3, challenging key assumptions applied in the Management Board's estimates of future cash flows used in the impairment calculation, such as collateral values by reference publicly available market data search and also performing respective independent estimations, where relevant: